Ski Arpa Chile: 2019’s Guide to Adventure Catskiing

 One of The Most Unique Ski Destinations on Earth

 Ski Arpa is hands down one of the most unique out-of-the-way ski areas on the planet and was Chile’s first adventure skiing and snowboarding destination to access such rugged terrain via snowcat tours.

 El Arpa founder Toni Sponar has set up the area with two Pisten Bully Snowcats that each carry twelve riders and gear to the top of the valley.
 And that’s it.
 No lifts, no pistes, no accommodation.
 Just a rustic day lodge built into the side of a rocky hill, two snowcats, a handful of riders and skiers, and four thousand acres of freeriding bliss.

-Under a 70 mile drive from Santiago, Arpa sits in the shadow of Aconcagua Mountain – the highest in both North and South America.
-At 9,000 to 12,500 feet above sea level (2,700-3,740 meters), it gets as much as 16 feet of snow each season.
-The season here usually begins just a little later than other ski areas in this region running from late-June to late-September, depending on demand.
+While the past several season’s have been below average, on a good year it gets as much as 16 feet of snow.
+The ski season here usually begins just a little later than other ski areas in this region running from late-June to late-September, depending on demand.

+Pretty cool?
 Don’t just take our word for it.
-Arpa Cat Skiing has been praised as one of the best experiences in skiing on the planet by Powder Magazine.
+Arpa’s cat skiing day trip has been praised as one of the best experiences in skiing on the planet by Powder Magazine.

 Cat Ski Accessed Terrain

 There are two separate valleys to explore; Valle Honda and Valle Arpa.
 This is a massive amount of ski terrain, yet the Arpa guides continue to open up new zones.
 In 2018 first descents were enjoyed in a new area called California.